-My research focuses on understanding the dynamics of the tropical atmosphere on timescales from months to decades, using both data science, climate models and observational data.
-As a post-doc, I am exploring the predictability of the tropical atmosphere, in particular using machine-learning models and interpretable AI.
-My dissertation explored the interaction of two features of the tropical atmosphere -- the Madden-Julian oscillation and the quasi-biennial oscillation -- across a range of numerical models.
+My research focuses on understanding the dynamics of the tropical atmosphere on timescales from months to decades, using data science, climate models and observational data.
+My recent work explores the predictability of the tropical atmosphere, in particular using machine-learning models and explainable AI.
+My dissertation explored the interaction of two features of the tropical atmosphere -- the Madden-Julian oscillation and the quasi-biennial oscillation.

 I have also been involved in two field campaigns to study the tropical ocean and atmosphere: "PISTON" aboard the R.V.
 Thomas G. Thompson in the West Pacific, and "OTREC" based out of Costa Rica.